 In order to build a good winter rack you first need to understand a summer rock rack, as many of the ideas cross over.
-Even more so than in summer, the climber must build a rack to suit the conditions, rock type and grade of route.
+Even more so than in summer, the climber must build a rack to suit the conditions, rock type and grade of the route.
 Many of the points I have made in Part One apply to wires, cams etc and the following should be used as a footnote to the earlier sections.

 All cams should be treated with caution in the winter, as they will have no holding power if the crack is at all icy and that is a common cause of falls.
-Cams are also heavy and can easily become frozen and useless in full on conditions.
-Nevertheless in some rock types, such as Cairngorm granite, they are highly advisable just as long as the rock is free of ice.
-On other rock types cams are only of use in the higher grades and even then they are still conditions dependent.
-The best way to check if the crack is icy is with a bare hand and often it is possible to scrape the ice away with either your pick, or better still the tip of a blade peg.
+Cams are also heavy and can easily become frozen and useless in full-on conditions.
+Nevertheless, in some rock types, such as Cairngorm granite, they are highly advisable just as long as the rock is free of ice.
+On other rock types, cams are only of use in the higher grades and even then they are still conditions dependent.
+The best way to check if the crack is icy is with a bare hand and often it is possible to scrape the ice away with either your pick or better still the tip of a blade peg.
 Once placed always give the cam a good yank to check its contact with the rock.
 Another cam that is far more useful for winter is the Camp Tri-Cam, a lightweight and cheaper alternative to active cams, which although harder to place, will still work even in very icy cracks plus it has a dual role as a nut.

 Slung nuts of any size are a staple of winter climbing, primarily due to the failures of camming devices.
-As in summer they provide lightweight and very robust protection, unaffected by sub zero storms or hammer blows.
+As in summer, they provide lightweight and very robust protection, unaffected by sub zero storms or hammer blows.

 In winter long quickdraws are usually the way to go, with 30cm quickdraws being best (this length can also be used to tie-off pegs and screws).
-Dyneema works best as it resists freezing, plus it’s lightweight, with the daddy of winter quickdraws being the new ultra thin tapes by Mammut and Wild Country.
-Shock absorbing slings should also be considered by those climbing routes with low strength gear, be that ice or turf, as they not only increase your safety margin, but also give that little - but often crucial - boost to your confidence.
+Dyneema works best as it resists freezing, plus it’s lightweight, with the daddy of winter quickdraws being the new ultra-thin tapes by Mammut and Wild Country.
+Shock absorbing slings should also be considered by those climbing routes with low strength gear, be that ice or turf, as they not only increase your safety margin but also give that little - but often crucial - boost to your confidence.

-Many winter pitches are long, meaning drag is often high, and so slings play a much bigger role than in most rock-climbing and on many big routes they virtually replace quickdraws all together.
+Many winter pitches are long, meaning drag is often high, and so slings play a much bigger role than in most rock-climbing and on many big routes they virtually replace quickdraws altogether.
 The reason is that on a big ice route the main defence against falling is your ability to climb to your maximum ability, meaning drag can seriously reduce your game.
 It’s for this reason that when the protection is spaced your main quickdraws should be 60cm or 120cm slings.
 These will both reduce drag and any chance that the gear will come adrift.

 If you can afford it stick to just wiregates.
 If you can’t make sure the gates are well-lubricated.